Keeping Up with Colin: Two Departments Collaborate for One Very Special Boy

 “Go Baby Go! opens an avenue for a child to control their mobility,” Tucker said, and since the program’s inception in 2015, more than 50 children have received specially modified, motorized toy cars to increase their mobility.

-Because Colin has complex needs – both motoric and communicative issues – Resnick and Tucker knew he would be a perfect candidate for a collaboration between the communication sciences and disorders and health professions departments.
+Because Colin has complex needs – both motoric and communicative issues – Resnick and Tucker knew he would be a perfect candidate for a collaboration between the speech-language pathology and physical therapy departments.
 Colin’s communication system has been incorporated into his specialized car to facilitate communication while meeting his motoric needs.
 This collaboration has also provided an added value, not only for the Colin and his family, but for both the speech-language pathology and physical therapy students, as it provides a unique opportunity for inter-professional education.

 Kelly David said that ever since Colin has started coming to the clinic in January 2017, he has made “tremendous gains” in speech, communication and mobility.
 Resnick agreed, saying “He is very special.”